outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 logger@container-logger1 ~ $ java -version
 ```

-System property value can be configured dynamically on command line by `java -Dproperty=value`. *property* is a Java variable while *value* overrides that set in configuration files.
+System property value can be configured dynamically on command line by `java -Dproperty=value`. *property* is a Java variable while *value* overrides the counterpart set in configuration files.
 If *value* is a string with blanks, then quote it.

 # [ZooKeeper Replicated Mode](http://zookeeper.apache.org/doc/current/zookeeperStarted.html)